jackdewinter/pymarkdown/readme.md

   - 233 and 235, should blank and end-list tokens be reversed?
 - 2-3 levels of lists with lazy continuation lines
 - variations of list+indent block with proper indent for actual block
-- variations of list+html block with proper indent for actual block
 - variations of list+set ext with proper indent for actual block

 ## Bugs - Block Quote/List Interaction